 Etosha National Park is one of the largest national parks in Africa and was proclaimed a game reserve in March 1907, then elevated to the status of a national park in 1967.
 It spans an area of 22,270 square km and is home to hundreds of species of mammals, birds and reptiles, including several threatened and endangered species such as the black rhinoceros.

 Tourists to Namibia love Etosha National Park thanks to its incredible beauty and many positive points – it is malaria free and you can traverse its well-graded dirt roads in a normal vehicle.

 Diverse choices of accommodation range from camping under shady trees to rustic cabins and luxurious safari lodges.
 Modern amenities include shops and petrol stations, banks and cafes.
 The three main camps in Etosha National Park – Okaukuejo, Halali and Namtoni – all offer camping, chalets and water holes, floodlit at night.
 The more exclusive camps – Dolomite and Onkoshi – promise an upmarket setting.

-Game viewing at Etosha is astounding.
-Find some of the 114 mammal species, some endangered.
-Look out for: Black rhino, Black-faced impala, Honey badgers, warthogs, Bat-eared foxes, ground squirrels, jackal and cheetah.
-Sightings of elephants and lion are common, kudu, gemsbok, giraffe, wildebeest and hyena, springbok and zebra.
+Game viewing at Etosha is astounding so look out for the 114 mammal species, many rare and endangered.
+Tick off Black rhinos, Black-faced impalas, Honey badgers, warthogs, Bat-eared foxes, ground squirrels, jackals and cheetahs.
+Sightings of elephants and lions are common alogn with kudu, gemsbok, giraffe, wildebeest, hyena, springbok and zebra.

 Etosha’s gates and certain landmarks have been named after people who were part of the park’s origins.
 Did you know that explorers Charles Andersson and Francis Galton first discovered this wild region with Ovambo traders in 1851?
 And that Etosha actually means ‘Great White Place’ in the Ovambo language?